wingsuit-designsystem/wingsuit/docs/src/pages/configurations/details/index.md

 * `apps` for app-specific configuration.

 * `designSystem` for design system configuration.
-Each app link to a design system.
+Each app links to a design system.

-* `presets` the loaded webpack presets.
+* `presets` list of loaded webpack presets.
 [Here you can find more information](../preset-webpack) about webpack bundles.

 ### Extend the configuration
-With the `extend` key, you can extend instead of overwriting a configuration.
+With the `extend` key, you can extend the default configuration.

 ### Environment specific configuration
 With `environments` you can overwrite a configuration value for a specific environment.